 2. Autonomous agents for task execution, system monitoring, and tool-driven workflows

-Autonomous agents become compelling when there is real work to do: triaging alerts, enriching tickets, generating drafts, scheduling follow-ups, or monitoring operational signals.
-The key is that “autonomy” should be scoped, not absolute.
+Autonomous agents become compelling when there is real work to do.
+They can triage alerts, enrich tickets, draft responses, schedule follow ups, and monitor operational signals.
+The key is scope.
+Autonomy should be narrow, not absolute.

-In system monitoring, for instance, an agent might summarize a noisy alert, fetch logs, propose a likely root cause, and prepare a remediation plan.
-Even then, we usually keep the final action behind an approval node, because automation without accountability is how incidents become outages.
+In system monitoring, an agent might summarize a noisy alert and fetch relevant logs.
+It can then propose a likely root cause and prepare a remediation plan.
+Even then, we usually keep the final action behind an approval step.
+Automation without accountability is how incidents become outages.

-Tool-driven workflows also benefit from explicit retry and fallback routes.
-If one API is down, the graph can route to an alternate data source or gracefully degrade to a user-facing explanation rather than failing silently.
+Tool driven workflows also benefit from clear retry and fallback routes.
+If one API is down, the graph can switch to another data source.
+It can also degrade gracefully to a user facing explanation instead of failing silently.

 3. Multi-agent systems: specialized agents, routing, parallelism, and coordinated collaboration